Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 Located across the street from the hotel Beau Rivage, the beach restaurant focuses on local cuisine with organic ingredients.
 Beau Rivage Beach enjoys a privileged location on the border of the Old Town.

-Prices are slightly more elevated than at other private beaches but the sun loungers are also a bit more apart for your discretion.
+The loungers are also a bit more apart for your discretion.
 Plus, they include a parasol and a small personal safe.
-Reserve your sun bed here.
+Prices for a full day start at €30, but half-day rentals are available as well.
+Reserve your beach chair here.

 This is the most luxurious private beach in Nice.
 Obviously so, since it’s part of the iconic luxury hotel in Nice: Le Negresco.
-The beach club features fluffy sunbeds with plush beach towels, above-and-beyond service, and an upscale restaurant experience.
+The beach club features fluffy loungers with plush beach towels, above-and-beyond service, and an upscale restaurant experience.

 The Negresco Beach Club is located right across from the hotel, on Neptune Beach.

-Sun loungers are further apart than at other private beach clubs in Nice, ensuring ultimate privacy.
-Prices start from €50 per lounger and double beds are available.
-Reserve your sun bed here.
+Beach chairs are further apart than at other private beach clubs in Nice, ensuring ultimate privacy.
+Prices start from €60 per lounger, and double loungers are available.
+These can be rented for a full day only.
+Reserve your beach chair here.

 7. Castel Beach

-This institution is the most scenic of all private beaches in Nice as it’s tucked in the easternmost corner of the Baie des Anges and overlooks the entire bay.
+This institution is the most scenic of all private beaches in Nice, as it’s tucked in the easternmost corner of the Baie des Anges and overlooks the entire bay.
 No better place to watch the sunset.
-The west side of the beach is public and the east side is private.
+The west side of the beach is public, and the east side is private.

-The art-deco design and art on display at the private section of Castel Beach complement the cozy feel.
-The Provençal cuisine with its creative touches doesn’t come cheap but the postcard setting is worth it.
+The Art Deco design and art on display at the private section of Castel Beach complement the cozy feel.
+The Provençal cuisine with its creative touches doesn’t come cheap, but the postcard setting is worth it.

-Castel Beach is located at the foot of Castle Hill with its iconic hotel La Perouse.
-Prices in the private section start from €30 per lounger and include a parasol and a locker.
-Reserve your sunbed here.
+Castel Beach is located at the foot of Castle Hill with its iconic hotel La Pérouse.
+Prices in the private section start from €35 per lounger for a full day and include a parasol and a locker.
+Half-day rentals are available.
+Reserve your beach chair here.

 8. Li Rateta